The New Zealand Eating Behaviour Questionnaire Platform

 Place the slider at the point on the line you agree most with.

-I have a habit of eating too much at night and I'm not hungry in the morning.
+I have a habit of eating too much at night,

 HARDLY EVER OCCASIONALLY MOST NIGHTS